GhostWriters/DockSTARTer/docs/apps/cloudcmd.md

 [Cloud Commander](https://cloudcmd.io/) is a file manager for the web.
 It includes a command-line console and a text editor.
 Cloud Commander helps you manage your server and work with files, directories and programs in a web browser from any computer, mobile or tablet.

 ## Install/Setup

+This application does not have any specific setup instructions documented.
+If you need assistance setting up this application please visit our [support page](https://dockstarter.com/basics/support/).